Holic75/Baldurs-gate-dnd-3.5/README.md

 	Starting from level 1 ninja can spend one point from ki pool to become invisible for 10 seconds.
 	Starting from level 3 ninja can alternatively spend one point from ki pool to create 1d4 mirror images of herself or become blurred (+3 AC, +1 Saving throw bonus) for 10 seconds or detect invisible creatures.
 	Starting from level 5 ninja can alternatively spend one point from ki pool to become hasted for 10 seconds.
   Starting from level 7 ninja can alternatively spend one point from ki pool to make all her attacks for next round stun opponents unless they make a Saving throw vs. Death.
+– Gets one bonus feat at levels 25 and 30
 Disadvantages:
 – May not wear any armor or use shields.
 – May only distribute 16 skill points per level among thieving skills (24 points at level 1).